anee-helsinki/LoveAndGenre/README.md

 <b>Lists/</b> contains various lists used for and created while analysing love words in Akkadian.

-<b>Networks/</b> contains the networks and figures produced during our research
+<b>Networks/</b> contains the networks and figures produced during our research.

 <b>PMIandFastText_results/</b> contains the results produced with PMI and fastText.